Fight Ransomware with a Cybersecurity Audit

 No single solution today can execute the full cycle of discovery, assessment, and mitigation.
 That’s likely not surprising to most enterprises, since 78% already use more than 50 different cybersecurity products to defend their data and systems.
-Even security information and event management (SIEM) and security orchestration, automation and response (SOAR) solutions have gaps, as neither assigns risk scores and so can’t fulfil the assessment part of the process.
+Even security information and event management (SIEM) and security orchestration, automation and response (SOAR) solutions have gaps, as neither assigns risk scores and so can’t fulfill the assessment part of the process.

-While there isn’t a one-and-done option—yet—there are combinations of automated tools that can give organisations the full capabilities they need.
+While there isn’t a one-and-done option—yet—there are combinations of automated tools that can give organizations the full capabilities they need.
 These include internal attack surface discovery (IASD) solutions, external attack surface discovery (EASD) solutions, and attack surface asset analysis tools.
 All of these should ideally be complemented by an ASRM platform.

 Beyond human speed and scale